-Warning: if you forget your Windows logon password and have to reset/blank it using special tools (or from an admin account) you will lose access to all your Chrome saved passwords – you can’t view them or automatically login to stored websites!
+Warning: if you forget your Windows logon password and have to reset it using special tools (or from an admin account) you will lose access to all your Chrome saved passwords – you can’t view them or automatically login to saved websites!
 This is a disadvantage that Google really should warn you about…

 If you use an easy to guess Windows logon password then all bets are off – someone can find that out and use it to read all your Chrome saved passwords.

 But What About A Master Password In Firefox?

 Firefox does include a Master Password option whereas Chrome doesn’t.
 See my guide for how to set it up.

 Setting a master password in Firefox encrypts all saved passwords to triple DES standard which is extremely secure.

 And because the Master Password doesn’t use your Windows logon password to encrypt the database, Firefox does not suffer from the ‘forgotten password’ problem of Chrome

 I.e. even if you had to reset your Windows password or move your Firefox database to another computer you could still view your saved passwords – as long as you knew the Master Password.